-Six credit hours, one full year course, or two 3 credit hour, half year, courses selected from: Canadian History, Canadian Political Science or Canadian Studies.
+Six credit hours, one full year course, or two 3 credit hour, half year, courses selected from: - Canadian History, Canadian Political Science OR Canadian Studies ukings.ca/current-students

 See the King's Academic Calendar at www.ukings.ca for a list of approved courses.

-The BJH is a 123 credit hour degree, meaning that you need to take an extra 3 credit hour course in a semester or over the summer in order to graduate.
+The BJH is a 123-credit hour degree, meaning that you need to take an extra 3 credit hour course in a semester or over the summer in order to graduate.